Vital-Fernandez/lime/docs/source/documentation/installation.rst

 * LmFit (profile fitting library)
 * Astropy (loading and saving *.fits* files)

-The following libraries are not necessary but they provide a richer experience on the library inputs and outputs:
+The following libraries are not necessary but they provide a richer experience for the library inputs and outputs:

 * Specutils (Functions to detect line peaks and troughs)
 * PyLatex (Saving data as *.pdf* files)